biosustain/git-tutorial/instructions_251105.md

 > You can do this on your own repository or the recipe-book repo on a branch.

 - add a few more commits (loading the files or what else)
-- `rebase` to remove the files again, see
+- `rebase interactive` to remove the files again, see [this tutorial](https://www.atlassian.com/git/tutorials/rewriting-history/git-rebase).
-  [this tutorial](https://www.atlassian.com/git/tutorials/rewriting-history/git-rebase).
+  Please make sure you understand one of it's main comments:
+  > "It's very important to understand that even though the branch looks the same,
+  >  it's composed of entirely new commits."
 - edit, squash, delete or reorder commits

 Try an interactive rebase to rewrite history.
 To edit the last 4 commits, use: